How Much Does a House Cost in Europe?

-The below table illustrates the average price in Euros per square metre of 120 square metre apartments located in the most important cities of countries throughout the 28 member states of the European Union.
+The below table illustrates the average price in Euros per square meter of 120 square meter apartments located in the most important cities of countries throughout the 28 member states of the European Union.

 The numbers provided have been taken from several national publications such as national statistical bureaus.
 Therefore, no set date for data collection can be provided.
-The numbers provided cover 120 square meters apartments located in center of the most important city of each EU country.
-City selection is based upon the administrative capital, the financial capital and/or the centre of the rental market.
+The numbers provided cover 120 square meters of apartments located in the center of the most important city of each EU country.
+City selection is based upon the administrative capital, the financial capital, and/or the center of the rental market.
 Newly built and pre-sale property prices are not included.
-An apartment located in the United Kingdom would cost approximately 23,932 Euros per square metre, making it one of the most expensive places in Europe for residential property.
+An apartment located in the United Kingdom would cost approximately 23,932 Euros per square meter, making it one of the most expensive places in Europe for residential property.

 The European housing market, or residential real estate, has recently shown clear signs of recovery, with an increasing house price being the main trend.
 Eight years after the financial crisis, the majority of property markets in Europe have gained momentum with only a few in slow recovery or lagging behind.
 For example, between the start of 2014 and the end of 2015, Romania and Portugal were among the countries that experienced an increase in housing prices, whilst the prices in Slovenia and Italy decreased.

-The average property price per a square meter across all existing EU member states is £1,967.
+The average property price per square meter across all existing EU member states is £1,967.

 Although London is the engine at the heart of the UK’s property market and the most expensive city in the EU for property prices, the same can’t be said for the United Kingdom as a whole.

-According to TINSA, one of Spain’s leading independent valuation companies, property valuations reveal an overall average house price of €1,470 per square metre.
+According to TINSA, one of Spain’s leading Independent valuation companies, property valuations reveal an overall average house price of €1,470 per square meter.

-The regional breakdown of the average price of a house in Spain per square metre:
+The regional breakdown of the average price of a house in Spain per square meter:

-The most expensive housing in Spain is found in San Sebastian, a resort town on the Bay of Biscay in the mountainous Basque community at €3,383 per square metre.
+The most expensive housing in Spain is found in San Sebastian, a resort town on the Bay of Biscay in the mountainous Basque community at €3,383 per square meter.
 A close second is Barcelona with an average price of €3,380.
-Madrid is €2,965 per square metre, followed by Bilbao €2,219 and Cadiz €2,014.
+Madrid is €2,965 per square meter, followed by Bilbao €2,219 and Cadiz €2,014.

-Compare that with the value offered in the sun-kissed Mediterranean south of Spain’s Costa del Sol in the Málaga province of Andalucía where the average property price is €2,240 per square metre.
+Compare Spain’s most expensive average house prices with the value offered in the sun-kissed Mediterranean south of Spain.
+In the Málaga province of Andalucía, Costa del Sol’s average property price is €2,240 per square metre.

 Across the rest of the Costa del Sol average house prices per square metre:

-The below table illustrates how much of a property size (in square metres) a million Euros will buy in the coveted Golden Triangle area (Marbella, Estepona, Benahavís) of the Costa del Sol:
+The below table illustrates how much of a property size (in square meters) a million Euros will buy in the coveted Golden Triangle area (Marbella, Estepona, Benahavís) of Costa del Sol:

 Spanish real estate transaction costs vary depending on a number of factors: